ncatlab/nlab-content/pages/6/4/6/6/26646/content.md

 [RedTT](https://github.com/RedPRL/redtt) is (was?) an implementation of cartesian cubical type theory, with some basic development in an associated library.

-## cubo
+## cubicle

-[cubo](https://github.com/bbentzen/cubo/) is (was?) an experimental implementation of [XTT](https://arxiv.org/abs/1904.08562), a cubical reconstruction of extensional type theory that enjoys canonicity, function extensionality, and a judgmental version of UIP.
+[cubicle](https://github.com/bbentzen/cubicle) is an experimental implementation of [XTT](https://arxiv.org/abs/1904.08562), a cartesian, cubical reconstruction of extensional type theory that enjoys canonicity, function extensionality, and a judgmental version of UIP.
+The name of the system is a pun based on the fact that it only deals with small (one-dimensional) cubes in a proof-relevant way.

 ## Arend